Course Outline

 - preparing proof of concept: am, Drozer, Java/Kotlin

-Day 3: Dynamic analysis, repacking and instrumentation
+Day 3: Dynamic Analysis, Repacking, and Instrumentation

-- application log analysis
+- analyzing application logs

-- file system content analysis
+- analyzing file system content

 - debuggable and backupable applications

-- working with the debugger
+- working with a debugger

 - network traffic analysis: tcpdump, Burp Proxy